erickhangati/turtle-crossing-game/README.md

 ### `scoreboard.py`

-Contains the class `Scoreboard`, which manages and displays the player's score during the game.
-The score increases each time the turtle successfully crosses the road without getting hit by a car.
+Contains the class `Scoreboard`, which manages and displays the player's score and level during the game.
+Now includes a `level` attribute and methods to display and update the level.

 ### `main.py`

 This is the main file that orchestrates the game.
-It sets up the game environment, creates instances of the turtle, cars, and scoreboard, and handles game logic such as movement, collision detection, and score updating.
+It sets up the game environment, creates instances of the turtle, cars, and scoreboard, and handles game logic such as movement, collision detection, score updating, and level progression.

 ## Dependencies